decorative image

 • The NIH Guide for Grants and Contracts is published daily and contains information on current grant policies, guidelines and funding opportunities.
 NIH issues hundreds of funding opportunities in the form of Program Announcements (PAs) and Requests for Applications (RFAs) to stimulate research in particular areas of science.
 Applicants can determine their eligibility by reviewing the funding opportunity, specifically Section III Eligibility information, which lists institutions/organizations that are eligible to apply and any special eligibility criteria.

-• There are many public policy requirements that are applicable to applications from foreign organizations.
-When an application is submitted to NIH, the Authorized Organization Representative assures NIH that it will follow the applicable public policy requirements, including those for human subjects, animal welfare, and Financial Conflict of Interest (FCOI).
-These can be found in the NIH Grants Policy Statement Chapter 4: Public Policy Requirements, Objectives and Other Appropriation Mandates.
+• There are many public policy requirements for applications from foreign organizations.
+When an application is submitted to NIH, the Authorized Organization Representative assures NIH that the organization will follow the applicable public policy requirements, including those for human subjects, animal welfare, and Financial Conflict of Interest (FCOI).
+These can be found in the NIH Grants Policy Statement (GPS) Section 16: Grants to Foreign Organizations, International Organizations, and Domestic Grants with Foreign Components and in NIH GPS Chapter 4: Public Policy Requirements, Objectives and Other Appropriation Mandates.

 Location and Time Zone of the NIH